Last Updated on May 22, 2022

 It had a lovely outdoor area in the back, as well as a sauna included.

 If you’re looking for luxury accommodation in the same area, I highly recommend Hotel Hubertus, known for its incredible infinity pool.

 Other towns known for their central locations and options for accommodation include the Val Gardena area like Ortisei, Cortina d’Ampezzo, and Bolzano.

 A 3-day Dolomites itinerary will be a whirlwind adventure.
 You will see so many beautiful places in such little time that you’ll be pinching yourself very often!

-Make your itinerary easier to organize and keep track of in Google Maps Trip Planner.
-Leave room for spontaneity – you’ll be wanting to pull over frequently to take in the views!
+Leave room for spontaneity on your itinerary – you’ll be wanting to pull over frequently to take in the views!

 Don’t forget to save these beautiful places to your Pinterest board!